whiprandolph/bestseller/Part 1 - This Is Who We Really Are/03 - Healthy Nations Share Three Core Spiritual Practices.md

 These three core spiritual practices are essential.
 You are the giving of your deepest love.
 Giving to others in gratitude for what we receive is who we are as humans.

 People may learn to "hold back" or "shut down" parts of themselves to survive in their unhealthy nation, giving less than their deepest love.
 But anyone and any group can commit to embracing these practices.
-This book will explore how they encourage beautiful traits, including deep awareness, generosity, reciprocity, bravery, integrity, dignity, joy, and strong servant-leadership.
+This book will explore how they encourage beautiful traits, including deep awareness, generosity, reciprocity, bravery, integrity, joy, and strong servant-leadership.
 And my more in-depth book, _One Disease One Cure_, explores these connections even further.

 Is it any wonder that nations which embrace these spiritual practices are able to maintain respectful relations among their people, and between people and the Earth?